radwanCS/Tsinghua-CS-SelfStudy/docs/source/content/freshmen_1/intro_CS/intro_cs.rst

 1. "Computer Science: An Overview, 13th edition" by J. Glenn Brookshear and Dennis Brylow.

    This book consists of 13 chapters.
+It provides an overview of computer science, offering a comprehensive understanding of the major.

+   Some chapters may seem challenging, but that's normal as the book covers various specializations and topics within computer science.
+   Don't worry about grasping everything; aim to understand as much as possible and get a sense of what to expect in the field.

+   The course might take longer if you choose to delve deeply and solve all the book's problems.
+   While this is an option, it could extend your time in an introductory course.

-Ideally, you should aim to complete it within 15-30 days, but it could take longer if you decide to solve all the book's problems.
-The book covers many topics in computer science to prepare you for what's to come.
-This book is also used by Tsinghua University in the Introduction to Computer Science course.
+   The book covers a wide range of topics in computer science to prepare you for what lies ahead.
+   You may not comprehend everything in it, and that's okay.
+   Notably, Tsinghua University uses this book in its Introduction to Computer Science course.
+   Check the summary section link for information on the crucial chapters and topics to focus on.

 Summary
 -------